rodickmini/rodickmini.github.io/_posts/2016-03-30-welcome-to-gravity.markdown

 date:   2016-03-30 19:45:31 +0530
 categories: jekyll update
 ---

-Gravity is an unopinionated theme for Jekyll, the awesome static site generator.
+Rodick is an unopinionated theme for Jekyll, the awesome static site generator.

 Some General Instructions for Jekyll